 My (very friendly) waiter at the Opernring outlet bore his trays of sachertorte and cappuccinos dressed all in white, like a pastry chef, albeit with a pink collar.

-Pink is very much the Aida colour and is everywhere, particularly in the logo, tabletops, and awnings that front the café.
+Pink is very much the Aida colour and appears everywhere, particularly in the logo, tabletops, and awnings that front a café.

 The chain is popular with locals and also enjoys a reputation as an excellent rendezvous for certain parts of society to swap stories and gossip over a reasonably-priced coffee.
 The cappuccino certainly passed my quality test and arrived with an excellent froth on top.